 Bold pattern + classic contrasting color scheme makes for one fun powder bath.
 The newly released Grand Central Brooklyn Marquina marble mosaic tile by Jeffrey Court paired with Underwater World wallpaper will live on as a favorite combination for all time.
 The console sink with polished nickel finishes pays homage to the traditional design of the home while feeling contemporary against to the wallpaper.

 This renovation was well worth the wait.
 This past year has thrown a lot of curveballs at the design and building industry, not to mention homeowners trying to complete a home renovation.
 Patience is the biggest design trend of 2020-2021.
-In the end the Princeton Avenue renovation looks how it should have for the last 100 years.
-We are honored to have design and build this project.
+In the end, the Princeton Avenue renovation looks how it should have been for the last 100 years.
+We are honored to have designed and built this project.

 Cheers to the Weekend,